 If you aren't good with SMT soldering, you can make a board with just the Low Pass Filters and the FM Transceiver module as SMT, with the USB-C and other components as through-hole soldering.
-Here are the steps to install the SMT components which will give you this board:
+Here are the steps to install the SMT components.
+(The SMT parts are in the BOM in the SMT Parts tab).

-(TBD)

-Here's the v1.3.2b PCB:
+Here's the v2.0 PCB: